wyomingw4w/wyomingw4w.org/_pages/about.md

 ---
 permalink: /about/
 layout: single
-title: "About Women for Women"
+title: "About Chelsea's Fund"
 toc: true
 ---

-Women for Women was established in 1998 and has been supporting Wyoming women ever since.
+Chelsea's Fund was established in 1998 and has been supporting Wyoming women ever since.
+[Prior to 2019](/newname/), we were known as Women for Women.

 ## Overview

-[Women for Women](/) is a 501(c)(3) non-profit organization established to ensure Wyoming people can make and implement the critical personal decision whether to terminate a pregnancy.
+[Chelsea's Fund](/) is a 501(c)(3) non-profit organization established to ensure Wyoming people can make and implement the critical personal decision whether to terminate a pregnancy.
 Currently, Wyoming residents must travel out of state or to the far western corner